evhub/coconut/DOCS.md

 #### Kernel

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
-The command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython / Jupyter console using Coconut as the kernel, and the command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython / Jupyter notebook using Coconut as the kernel.
-Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all Jupyter notebooks, even those not launched with Coconut.
+The command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython / Jupyter notebook using Coconut as the kernel and the command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython / Jupyter console using Coconut as the kernel.
+Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all IPython / Jupyter notebooks, even those not launched with Coconut.
 This command may need to be re-run when a new version of Coconut is installed.

 #### Extension